aloostrom-ecpi/cis480-capstone/README.md

     <li>reviews</li>
     <li>users</li>
 </ul>
 After creating the collections, import the JSON files in /mongoDB-assets matching each collection.

 ## All-in-one start

 Run the task "start all" to launch the API and Angular front end at the same time.

+## Contributing to project

+If you would like to contribute, please see https://onedrive.live.com/edit.aspx?cid=82024aef3a4fa657&page=view&resid=82024AEF3A4FA657!545&parId=82024AEF3A4FA657!544&app=Excel for planned changes.